 Expert perspective on W-2 penalties

 “The IRS collects most of their tax dollars through W-2s and payroll.
 To them payroll taxes and W-2s are the “sacred cow.”
 It is the one area of the tax code that they are the least forgiving about and hand out the most penalties.
-It pays to plans so you don’t get caught in the IRS line of fire by filing your W-2s late.”
+It pays to plan so you don’t get caught in the IRS line of fire by filing your W-2s late.”

 — Romeo Razi, CPA and former IRS revenue agent